 Here at NerdOfLinux’s Tech Blog, we use affiliate links to help fund this site.
-An affiliate link is a link that allows the destination website know who sent that visit.
-When you make a purchase, the website we sent you to generally gives us a payout.
-However, we do our best to only use affiliate links to products and services we would use ourselves.
+An affiliate link is a link that allows the destination website know who sent that visit(often by setting a cookie in your browser).
+When you make a purchase, the website we sent you to generally gives us a commission for sending them a new customer.
+However, we do our best to only use affiliate links to products and services we would use, or in many cases, do use ourselves.

 These DO NOT cost you anything extra; in fact, you often get a discount or even free credit.

 We use affiliate links to help cover the costs of this site, and hopefully make a bit of money 🙂 .
-This allows us to run this amazing website, without resorting to cramming five hundred ads per page, or cryptomining in the background without your consent.
+This allows us to run this (amazing, might I add) website, without resorting to cramming five hundred ads per page, or cryptomining in the background without your consent.
+We want the user experience to be as good as we can make it, and we strive to create high quality content.

 It’s a win/win situation: you potentially save money, and we get funding.